john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 - Initialization happens either prior to the first statement of the main function, or before the first use of the variable.
 - The order of initialization is guaranteed to happen in the same order as the variable declarations appear __within a single translation unit__.
 Initialization order _between_ translation units is not guaranteed.

-In this post we're most concerned with that last one: how can we order the initialization of `static` globals to reflect dependencies in our code?
+That last point is what concerns us most: how can we order the initialization of `static` globals to reflect dependencies in our code?

 Let's begin with an example which exhibits the behaviour we're talking about.
 Imagine we have a `Log` singleton which opens a file during initialization and provides a method to write to that file: